25 Testimonial Examples to Build Hype

 Also known as “influencer testimonials,” authority testimonials are pieces of content that include a celebrity or spokesperson supporting your company.

-Often this person is a significant influencer of your target audience and helps build your business's credibility.
+Often, this person is a significant influencer of your target audience and helps build your business's credibility.

 8. Peer Review Testimonials

-Peer reviews are particularly helpful for customers interacting with your business for the first time.
-Studies show that 52% of consumers will only buy from a business if they have four or more stars on a review site.
+Peer review testimonials are feedback that customers post on review sites like Yelp, Angi (formerly Angie's List), or Trustpilot.
+These reviews can influence customers as many consumers look at these review sites during decision-making, particularly when using a company for the first time.
+Studies show that 54% of consumers will only consider buying from a business if they have four or more stars on a review site.

 9. Blog Post Testimonials